YOLOv10 vs YOLOv7: A Detailed Technical Comparison

 YOLOv10

 YOLOv10, introduced in May 2024 by researchers from Tsinghua University, represents a significant advancement in real-time object detection.
-It focuses on creating an end-to-end solution by eliminating the need for Non-Maximum Suppression (NMS) during inference, thereby reducing latency and improving efficiency.
+Its primary innovation is achieving end-to-end object detection by eliminating the need for Non-Maximum Suppression (NMS) during inference.
+This breakthrough reduces computational overhead and lowers inference latency, making deployment more efficient.

 Technical Details: